chunktooth/byob/README.md

 ## Authenticate by email:
-User must have an authenticated token to PUT, POST or DELETE - user email MUST be ```@turing.io``` Token is returned in the console
+User must have an authenticated token to PUT, POST or DELETE - user email MUST be ```@turing.io``` Token is returned once a valid email is submitted

 #### Post new map ```POST /api/v1/maps```
 ##### BODY